OLYMPIC CHAMPION Tribute and Moments of Trip

 The AGIOS GERASIMOS II heading towards Ithaca, during her second season on the Kefalonia-Ithaca-Lefkada line under Lixouri NE.

 About two and-a-half hours later, we began to make our way towards the port of Igoumenitsa, after having passed by some of the Northern Ionian Sea islands such as Lefkada, Antipaxoi and Paxoi.
 The Southern part of Corfu was also seen.
-We were now entering the Gulf of Igoumenitsa, where both the city and the port are located.
+We were now entering the Igoumenitsa Gulf, where both the city and the port are located.
 Here is a view of the funnel of the OLYMPIC CHAMPION as sunset was beginning on the beautiful Ionian Sea.

 As we were approaching Igoumenitsa, I began to see a handful of ships.
 Indeed, Igoumenitsa is a major Greek coastal service port, serving as the main port of the iconic Epirus region.
 It is also the gateway to the Adriatic Sea, as it is the first port of mainland Greece that ferries reach after arriving from Italy.
 It is also connected with Thessaloniki via Northern Greece through the recently-built Egnatia Odos highway.
 It is therefore an important terminal for Northern Greek and Turkish lorry drivers arriving from Italy and for tourists who want to explore Northern Greece overall.
 Besides its important role on the Adriatic Sea service, the port is also the only way for passengers and drivers to reach Corfu and Paxoi, which are two of Greece's most visited islands on the Ionian Sea.
 Numerous ferries and landing craft can reach these islands from Igoumenitsa between one hour and two hours, depending on their speed.
 The first of these landing craft that I saw during this trip was the AGIOS SPIRIDON of S&L Ferries (trading as North West Ferries I), which operates on the Igoumenitsa-Corfu-Paxoi line.